GDGoC-GLAU/OpenX/CONTRIBUTING.md

 GitHub Username: @yourusername
 Favorite Programming Language: Python
 Fun Fact: Something interesting about you!
-Workshop Date: [Today's Date]
-Learning Goal: What you hope to learn from this workshop
 ```

 ### Step 4: Add and Commit Your Changes